What Got Students Admitted to UT Austin This Year

 What Makes a Major Competitive?

-UT Austin has several impacted majors—programs where there are more highly competitive applicants than available spots.
+UT Austin has several impacted majors—programs with more highly competitive applicants than available spots.
 Gaining admission to these majors requires more than strong academics; applicants must demonstrate a clear fit through coursework, extracurricular involvement, and essays.

 UT Austin’s Most Competitive Majors